Jackson, Mississippi: Founding and antebellum period (to 1860)

-After surveying areas north and east of Jackson, they proceeded southwest along with the Pearl River until they reached LeFleur's Bluff in today's Hinds County.
+After surveying areas north and east of Jackson, they proceeded southwest along the Pearl River until they reached LeFleur's Bluff in today's Hinds County.
 Their report to the General Assembly stated that this location had beautiful and healthful surroundings, good water, abundant timber, navigable waters, and proximity to the Natchez Trace.
 The Assembly passed an act on November 28, 1821, authorizing the site as the permanent seat of the government of the state of Mississippi.
 On the same day, it passed a resolution to instruct the Washington delegation to press Congress for a donation of public lands on the river for improved navigation to the Gulf of Mexico.
 One Whig politician lamented the new capital as a "serious violation of principle" because it was not at the absolute center of the state.

-The capital was named for General Andrew Jackson, to honor his (January 1815) victory at the Battle of New Orleans during the War of 1812.
+The capital was named for General Andrew Jackson, to honor his January 1815 victory at the Battle of New Orleans during the War of 1812.
 He was later elected as the seventh president of the United States.

 The city of Jackson was originally planned, in April 1822, by Peter Aaron Van Dorn in a "checkerboard" pattern advocated by Thomas Jefferson.
 City blocks alternated with parks and other open spaces.
 Over time, many of the park squares have been developed rather than maintained as green space.
 The state legislature first met in Jackson on December 23, 1822.
 In 1839, the Mississippi Legislature passed the first state law in the U.S. to permit married women to own and administer their own property.